intel/llvm/sycl/doc/developer/DockerBKMs.md

    building DPC++ compiler from source.
 - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers`: contains everything from the
    base container + pre-installed Intel drivers.
-   The image comes in three flavors:
+   The image comes in three flavors/tags:
    * `latest`: Intel drivers are downloaded from release/tag and saved in dependencies.json.
-   The drivers are tested and validated everytime we upgrade the driver.
+The drivers are tested/validated everytime we upgrade the driver.
    * `devigc`: Intel Graphics Compiler driver from github actions artifacts, other drivers are downloaded from release/tag and saved in dependencies.json.
    * `unstable`: Intel drivers are downloaded from release/latest.